A bride and groom walk along a garden path, surrounded by green foliage and blooming flowers.

 Through my album proofing site, you will be able to view the design of your album and suggest any changes before it goes to the print and binding stage.
 Options regarding the type of cover, size, number of pages or a selection of fine art albums are available to all clients.
 Album cover options include, linen, wood, genuine leather, acrylic or suede.
 Parent albums or a boxed set of prints are also possible.

-Wedding photographic coverage includes the following
+Wedding photography coverage includes the following

 • All the images from your day supplied as high resolution, print-ready jpg files with no watermark;